Skip to main content

 Fix via tool_call

-Patches, file corrections, and retries are faster and safer via tool_call
+Patches, file corrections, and retries are faster and safer via tool_call.

 3